Kisapmata: Deleted scene

 A black-and-white dream sequence was filmed although it was removed in editing.
 As keeping deleted scenes was not the practice in the Philippines at the time of production, the footage was thrown away.
 Several photos of the deleted scene have survived.
-In the dream, the bank Mila and Noel work at is turned into a hospital, with Mila on a gurney being wheeled by Noel into the bank vault.
+In the dream, the bank where Mila and Noel work is turned into a hospital, with Mila on a gurney being wheeled by Noel into the bank vault.
 Throughout the bank, the tellers are dressed as nurses with crucifixes in front of them.
 Noel shoots Mila, but instead of a bullet it is blood that is released from the gun.
 On the deleted scene, de Leon said, "I decided that the dream sequence was over the top and had no place in the film."

 Censored scene

 Due to its controversial theme, only subtle references to incest are used throughout the film.
-Nevertheless, Kisapmata was subjected to the Board of Censors for Motion Pictures, then headed by Senator Maria Kalaw Katigbak, who required de Leon to remove a scene where the father enters his daughter's room as she fearfully waits for him come in.
-Katigbak told de Leon that the scene "showed him [the father] in an aroused state," to which the director, although complying with the demand, disagreed with.
+Nevertheless, Kisapmata was subjected to the Board of Censors for Motion Pictures, then headed by Senator Maria Kalaw Katigbak, who required de Leon to remove a scene where the father enters his daughter's room as she fearfully waits for him to come in.
+Katigbak told de Leon that the scene "showed him [the father] in an aroused state," to which the director, although complying with the demand, disagreed.

 Academic Nicanor Tiongson found that as a result "the point of the scene – the horror of incest – was obscured."

 De Leon and the film's editor Jess Navarro were able to save the negatives of the scene by making a duplicate and spliciting it into a reel of negative out cuts from another film.
 The scene was re-added for the screening at the Cannes Film Festival.
 De Leon has referred to the Metro Manila Film Festival copy as the "theatrical version" and the Cannes Film Festival copy as the "final cut."

 Kisapmata explores the concept of strongman rule as exemplified by the character of Dadong, ang Tatang, the psychotic padre de familia, rendered monstrous by the unforgettable performance of Vic Silayan.
 The father has incestuous relations with his daughter—the ultimate corruptiuon.
 That the film was interpreted as an allegory of the regime of Ferdinand Marcos was no coincidence, though the crime happened in 1961.
 Nevertheless, many elements in this allegory were present in the original story.
 The policeman was an Ilocano, and so was Marcos.
 He ruled with an iron fist and subjected his family to unmitigated terror, just as Marcos did to the country.